nickbrowne/nsvg/README.md

 NanoSVG supports a wide range of SVG features, with most of the vector elements fully supported.

 The rasterizer runs entirely on the CPU and has no external dependencies.
 The quality will be fairly equivalent to exporting a bitmap from Inkscape.
-The raserizer is based on the one used by `stb_truetype`, all rasters will be anti-aliased.
-You can read more about the `stb_truetype` rasterizer [here](https://nothings.org/gamedev/rasterize/).
+The rasterizer is based on the one in `stb_truetype`, all rasters will be anti-aliased.
+You can read more about it [here](https://nothings.org/gamedev/rasterize/).

 There are faster GPU based solutions to rendering vector graphics out there, but the simplicity of NanoSVG and it's lack of dependencies is a huge benefit, and should run just fine cross platform.